 You DO have a basement bunker?

-UPDATE: We have found an interesting possible solution – Backcountry Containers builds extremely sturdy housing modules that can be used as underground bunkers or secure above ground earth shelter homes.
-Combine different modules to build a steel reinforced castle of your own!
+UPDATE: We have found an interesting possible solution – Backcountry Containers builds extremely sturdy housing modules that can be used as underground bunkers or secure above-ground earth shelter homes.
+Combine different modules to build a steel-reinforced castle of your own!
 We found them at EAA 2013.
-They donated a housing unit to a family in need after the El Reno, Oklahoma twister on May 8 2013.
+They donated a housing unit to a family in need after the El Reno, Oklahoma twister on May 8, 2013.

-This article written after a 2013 tornado outbreak in the Midwest.
+This article was written after a 2013 tornado outbreak in the Midwest.
 Updated in 2020 for the coronavirus outbreak.